- What does IAM do?

 - What makes IAM unique?

 - IAM is the only arts organization in Ontario with a mandate to foster the development of interdisciplinary or integrated art.
 While other arts organizations emphasize the presentation of art, IAM focuses on supporting the artist through the entire creation process.
-In our first 7 years over 100 artists have worked on IAM projects since 2007; we have presented many public events and worked with over 30 diverse community partners from across Canada.
+Since 2007 over 100 artists have worked on IAM projects; we have presented many public events and worked with over 40 diverse community partners from across Canada.

 - What is integrated or interdisciplinary art?